 Each of the 10 panels of The Pan American Unity tells a different story, but they all fit together perfectly.
 The stories in this piece include everything from Pre-Columbian Mexico to the players in WWII (which was in progress at the time).

 Here are just a few pictures of the different sections of this mural.

 Location & When to Visit: This mural is also free of charge to visit (although they do accept donations).
 You will find it in the Diego Rivera Theater on the campus of the City College of San Francisco at 50 Phelan Avenue, A301.
-It is usually open Monday - Friday from 11am and 2pm.
-However, recent budget cuts sometimes change the hours it's open.
-Before your visit, call them at 415.452.5188 to confirm it will be open before you arrive.
+The hours change frequently due to volunteer availability.
+Click here to visit their website where you will find their most up-to-date schedule.

 How to Get Here: It will take you some time and effort to get to this mural, but it is worth it.
 The best way to get here from downtown is by taking the outbound K train from the underground Powell Street Station near Union Square.
 Take this all the way to the Ocean Avenue and Lee Street stop.
 It takes about 45 minutes.

 Here is a map showing the location of the mural in relation to the K line stop.

 Once you get off the train, follow the students onto campus.
 Walk down Phelan Avenue, past the large building on the top of the hill and take a right onto Cloud Circle.
 Follow this to the walkway between the Visual Arts and the Creative Arts Buildings.